 Drinking water is always visible and freely available to children, both indoors and outdoors.

-- Staff and children eat meals together, family style, so that children can learn and practice table skills.
+- Provider and children eat meals together, family style, so that children can learn and practice table skills.

-- Staff talk with children during mealtimes about healthy habits and healthy foods and check-in with them about hunger and fullness.
+- Provider talks with children during mealtimes about healthy habits and healthy foods and check-in with them about hunger and fullness.

-- Staff never force or bribe children to eat any particular foods or to clean their plates.
+- Provider never forces or bribes children to eat any particular foods or to clean their plates.